Alexandre-COURBOIS/symfony-notation-alexandre/README.md

 ```

+Copy thoses keys in the jwt folder previously created.

 ### second step
-* Tap the command:
+* Go inside the project and Tap the command:
 ```
 composer install
 ```

 ### third step

-* Create the file .env.local
+* Create the file .env.local at project root
-* Copy the content of the file ".env" and create a file name ".env.loca" and put your own informations :
+* Copy the content of the file ".env" and create a file name ".env.local" and put your own informations :
     * On "DATABASE_URL".
     * On "JWT_PASSPHRASE".